voxel51/fiftyone/docs/source/user_guide/brain.rst

 samples of add to a training dataset.

-In order to compute hardness, model predictions must be generated on the samples of a |Dataset|.
-These predictions can then be loaded into FiftyOne into the same |Dataset| and the FiftyOne Brain can be used to compute hardness:
+In order to compute hardness, model predictions must be generated on the samples of a dataset.
+These predictions can then be loaded into FiftyOne into the same |Dataset| and the FiftyOne Brain can be used to compute hardness via the :meth:`compute_hardness() <fiftyone.brain.compute_hardness>` method:

 .. code-block:: python
     :linenos: